mimerkou/weather-app/README.md

 React Weather App

-Simple react weather app using the React Hooks and the openweather API.
+Simple react weather app using React Hooks and the openweather API.